netik/smpte_clapper/software/MANUAL.md

 ## Buttons

-There are four buttons on the device:
+There are four buttons on the device: **UP**, **DOWN**, **SELECT**, and **RESET**.
-UP, DOWN, SELECT, and RESET

-UP DOWN and SELECT can be used to walk through menus and select options.
+**UP** **DOWN** and **SELECT** can be used to walk through menus and select options.

-RESET is hard reset, resetting the ESP8266.
+**RESET** is hard reset, resetting the microcontroller.
+In normal operation, you should never have to press the **RESET** button.

-Additionally a hall-effect switch located at the top is used to detect the opening and closing of the sticks, aka the CLAP switch.
+Additionally a hall-effect switch and magnet will be located at the top is used to detect the opening and closing of the sticks, This is the CLAP switch.

-## What happens on a clap?
+## What happens on a "clap" ?

-When the sticks are closed, no timecode is displayed to save power.
+When the sticks are closed initally, no timecode is displayed to save power.
 When the sticks are opened, the current timecode is displayed until the sticks are closed again or the *Tout* timer is exhausted.

 If the sticks are closed after being opened, the system will register a *clap*.